archtechx/tenancy/source/docs/storage-drivers.md

 The database storage driver lets you store tenant information in a relational database like MySQL, PostgreSQL and SQLite.

-The benefit of this storage driver is that you don't have ot use both Redis and a database for your data.
+The benefit of this storage driver is that you don't have to use both Redis and a database for your data.
 Also you don't have to do as much configuration.

 To use this driver, you need to have a `tenants` table in the database associated with the `central` connection.
 So copy your currenty used connection (`mysql`, `sqlite`, ...) and add it to `database.connections` under the name `central`.